shayneobrien/machine-translation/README.tex.md

 Introduction
 ============

-In this problem set we train neural machine translation (NMT) systems using end-to-end networks on the IWSLT-2016 dataset.
+In this repo we train neural machine translation (NMT) systems using end-to-end networks on the IWSLT-2016 dataset.
 This corpus consists of Ted Talks translated between German and English.
 The utterances of each language are aligned, which allows us to use it to